Dataset-RFGroup/WIPI-Dataset/readme.md

 # WIPI-Dataset
-The WIPI dataset is generated from the [Sen1Floods11](https://github.com/cloudtostreet/Sen1Floods11) dataset through water index extraction and cloud removal operations.
+The WIPI dataset includes multi-modality images of nine-channelseven water indexes7 VV + VH) and the Cloud-Free Label automatically obtained by ourproposed MMDF algorithm.
+This dataset is generated from the [Sen1Floods11](https://github.com/cloudtostreet/Sen1Floods11) dataset through water index extraction and cloud removal operations.
 The table below provides relevant information about the dataset.

 | Dataset  |  Image size  | Train set | Val set | Test set |
 | :------: | :----------: | :-------: | :-----: | :------: |